grahamcrowell/PortfolioBackTester/README.md

-# Crystal Ball

-- database end point: dev.cfzlkjcjtww0.us-west-2.rds.amazonaws.com
-- psql --host=dev.cfzlkjcjtww0.us-west-2.rds.amazonaws.com --port=5432 --username=root --password --dbname=findw

 ## Purpose1:

 Build a versatile application to both back test and forward test stock market strategies.
 The application should be able to take in algorithms based on set parameters (the strategy) and provide measurable results.
-The main output string together and compare the results.
+The main output should be able to compare different strategies.

-**Phase:** 1: Initial Creation
+**Phase:** 1: Data Layer and Test Strategy

 - Documentation of method and logic, and build shell
 - Initial build of data layer
+  - Create tables
-  - Create the tables and download the data
+  - Download and parse data from Yahoo!
+Finance
+  - Create test cases
 - Build application to output results of one single strategy

-**Phase 2:** Refinement

-- Determine outputs to compare measures
+  - Strategy: Cross between two simple moving average
+  - Should be able to do this for any stock in the tables
+  - Do not build portfolio

+**Phase 2:** Portfolio & Strategy Integration (might split into two phases)

+- Build Portfolio
+  - See Portfolio Specifics below
 - Build object to compare multiple strategies
+  - Develop multiple strategies (EMA, Bollinger Bands) to test output of different/multiple strategies in portfolio
 - Ensure flexibility (closed to modification but open to extension)
-  - Strategy can be changed without affecting other components of application
+  - Strategy can be changed without affecting inner workings.
+Will only need to build strategy and input into the portfolio application, does not affect the data components or portofolia application.
-- Database refinement
+- Database refinement if needed

-**Phase 3:** Analytics & Research – Part 1 Replication
+**Phase 3:** More Data & Replicating Models

+- Decide if we want fundamental data at this point
-- Research into a few trading models
+- Research into trading models and replicate
-- Obtain more data or and create calculated fields – based on above points
+- Obtain more data and create calculated fields – based on above points
   - Volatility measures
+  - More granular timepoints
-  - Granular data
+  - Fundamentals
   - Different markets (commodities, futures, currency)
   - Group stocks into industries, market cap, etc……
 - Implement Monte Carlo model for forward testing

-**Phase 4:** Analytics & Research – Part 2 Custom Models & Presentation
+**Phase 4:** Further Analytics & Research

+- Build custom models
   - Tool should be robust enough for us to implement various models

+**Phase 5: **Presentation Layer

 - Create presentation layer
+- MORE TO COME!

-## Phase 1 Specifics
+## Portfolio Specifics

-1. Documentation of method and logic

-**Main Goal: In words, describe how the application and data layer will be built with a focus on Phase 1 and Phase 2**

 **Application Layer**